grandjeanmartin/intellectualcooperation/people.md

 ---

+### Martin Grandjean

+---

+### Joyce Goodman

+Joyce Goodman is [Professor of History of Education at The University of Winchester](https://www.winchester.ac.uk/about-us/leadership-and-governance/staff-directory/staff-profiles/goodman.php), chercheure associée at the [CERLIS](https://www.cerlis.eu/team-view/goodman-joyce/) research centre in Paris.
+She is an honorary member of the International Standing Conference for the History of Education ([ISCHE](https://www.ische.org/salon-40th-anniversary/)), of the European Educational Research Association ([EERA](https://eera-ecer.de/networks/honorary-network-members/)), and of the British Federation of University Women ([BFWG](https://bfwg.org.uk/bfwg2/)).
+Her research explores the intersection of women’s work in and for education with internationalism and empire.
+She has published on women’s engagement with intellectual cooperation, including on international women’s organisations and intellectual cooperation; women and educational cinematography at the League of Nations; and the relationship between the Bahá'í faith, intellectual co-operation, education and peace.
+For details of her publications on intellectual co-operation see her [personal wepage](https://www.joycegoodman.org.uk/).
+Her books include [Girls’ Secondary Education in the Western World](https://www.palgrave.com/gb/book/9780230619463) (Palgrave, 2014 pbk, Greek translation published by [Gutenberg 2019](https://www.politeianet.gr/books/9789600120196-albisetti-c-james-gutenberg-i-deuterobathmia-ekpaideusi-ton-koritsion-ston-dutiko-kosmo-298515)), with James Albisetti and Rebecca Rogers; and [Women and Education: Major Themes in Education](http://www.routledge.com/books/details/9780415549394/) (Routledge, 2011, four volumes), with Jane Martin.
+She is a past president of the History of Education Society UK and former secretary of ISCHE.
+She has also served as editor of the journal History of Education.
+She tweets as [@joycehisted](www.twitter.com/joycehisted).

+---

 ### Tomás Irish

 Tomás Irish is Senior Lecturer in Modern History at Swansea University, UK.
 He is the author of a number of works on the history of universities and intellectuals in the era of the First World War and is currently working on a monograph called _Feeding the Mind: Humanitarianism and the reconstruction of European intellectual life, 1919-1933_ for Cambridge University Press.